canro91/canro91.github.io/_posts/2021-03-29-UnitTestingCommonMistakes.md

 Every test should tell the scenario under test and the expected result.
 We shouldn't worry about long test names.
 But, let's stop naming our tests: `Test1`, `Test2` and so on.

-Don't prefix our test names with "Test".
+**Don't prefix our test names with "Test"**.
 If we're using a testing framework that doesn't need keywords in our test names, let's stop doing that.
 With MSTest, we have attributes like `[TestClass]` and `[TestMethod]` to mark our methods as tests.

-Also, don't use filler words like "Success" or "IsCorrect" in our test names.
+Also, **don't use filler words like "Success" or "IsCorrect" in our test names**.
 Instead, let's tell what "success" and "correct" means for that test.
 Is it a successful test because it doesn't throw exceptions?
 Is it successful because it returns a value?
 Make your test names easy to understand.

 <div class="message">
 If you want to learn how to name your tests, check these <a href="/2021/04/12/UnitTestNamingConventions">4 test naming conventions</a>.